olcf/hands-on-with-frontier/challenges/Python_Conda_Basics/README.md

 >>  ---
 > NOTE: It is highly recommended to create new environments in the "Project Home" directory (on Frontier, this is `/ccs/proj/<YOUR_PROJECT_ID>/<YOUR_USER_ID>`).
-> This space avoids purges, allows for potential collaboration within your project, and works better with the compute nodes.
+> This space avoids purges and allows for potential collaboration within your project.
 > It is also recommended, for convenience, that you use environment names that indicate the hostname, as virtual environments created on one system will not necessarily work on others.
 >>  ---